What is Avonex?

 Call your doctor at once if you have:

-severe pain, bruising, swelling, or skin changes where the injection was given;
+pain, swelling, bruising, redness, oozing, or skin changes where the injection was given;

-depressed mood, anxiety, trouble sleeping, thoughts of suicide or hurting yourself;
+thoughts about suicide or hurting yourself;

-nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+liver problems - nausea, loss of appetite, tiredness, confusion, easy bruising or bleeding, dark urine, clay-colored stools, or jaundice (yellowing of your skin or eyes);

 Common Avonex side effects may include:

-minor irritation where the injection was given.
+skin changes where the injection was given;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 titration dose to reduce the incidence and severity of influenza-like symptoms: